Myth 1: Get your AC technician on Craigslist.

-Myth 3: It’s okay to use any type of refrigerant in your AC.
+Myth 3: You can use any type of refrigerant in your air conditioner.

-Myth 4: You don’t need annual AC maintenance.
+Myth 4: You don’t need yearly AC maintenance.

-Myth 5: Finding out about the business isn’t valuable.
+Myth 5: Researching the company isn’t valuable.

 Myth 6: It will cost more to turn your thermostat higher while you’re away from home.